 Currency risk is the risk that financial instruments which are denominated in currencies other than the ETF's reporting currency, the Canadian dollar, will fluctuate due to changes in exchange rates and adversely impact the ETF's income, cash flows or fair values of its investment holdings.
-The ETF has no exposure to foreign currencies.
+The ETF, to the best of its ability, hedges all of its foreign currency exposure back to the Canadian dollar as part of any Forward Agreement (see note 8) so that it has no net foreign currency exposure.